Revised by-laws approved by Staff Council as of December 20, 2017

 D. Election Audit

-If there is a request for review regarding the election system, VoteNet can produce a “fingerprint report” which lists all activities on the active ballot taken by the WVU administrator of the VoteNet system (WVU Human Resources – Employee Relations).
+If there is a request for review regarding the election system, VoteNet can produce a “fingerprint report” which lists all activities on the active ballot taken by the WVU administrator of the VoteNet system (WVU Talent and Culture – Employee Relations).
 This report would be presented to the Election Committee for review and any further action.

 In the event of a tie between two (2) or more candidates the winner will be decided using a deck of cards.
-Each candidate will draw a card in the order in which his/her name appeared on the paper ballot.
+Each candidate will draw a card based upon alphabetical order of their last names (A-Z).
 The candidate holding the highest card will be declared the winner.
 An ace is the highest card.

 Section VI – Vacancies